CRIW Pre-Conference: The Changing Nature of Work

 Susan N. Houseman, W.E.
 Upjohn Institute for Employment Research

-The Growth of Contract Labor in Manufacturing
+The Rise of the Contract Workforce in U.S. Manufacturing

 Discussant: Claudia Macaluso, Federal Reserve Bank of Richmond